 Alejandro Rodriguez is an associate professor in the Music Production and Engineering department at Berklee College of Music, with more than 20 years of experience as a recording, editing, mixing, mastering, post-production, and live sound engineer and producer.
 He has worked with artists such as Mariah Carey, Compay Segundo, Eliades Ochoa and AfroCuban All Stars (from Buena Vista Social Club), Silvio Rodriguez, Pablo Milanes, J.M.
 Vitier, Grupo Niche, Armando Mnazanero, Ricardo Arjona, Pancho Cespedes, and Tania Libertad.

-Berklee College of Music graduate Dave Dysart has been engineering, producing, and composing music professionally for the last twenty years.
-Some of the artists he has worked with include Guns N’ Roses, Heart, Yes, Joe Walsh, Tom Scott, Mark Murphy (Grammy-nominated album Song for the Geese, 1998), Dave Stewart, Eric Tingstad and Nancy Rumbel, John Gorka, Robbie Robertson, the Seattle Symphony, and the Northwest Boy Choir.
-He has also worked on music for television (engineered all music for the 1997-98 PBS series Wishbone) and films, including HBO and Showtime original movies, NBC World Series promos, an ABC movie of the week, music for the Discovery channel, and numerous commercial scores.
-He recently ran the music software company Submersible Music that created the popular DrumCore and KitCore products.
+Berklee College of Music graduate Dave Dysart has been engineering, producing, and composing music professionally for over 25 years.
+Some of the artists he has worked with include: Guns N' Roses, Heart, Yes, Joe Walsh, Tom Scott, Mark Murphy (Grammy-nominated album Song for the Geese, 1998), Dave Stewart, Mindi Abair, Robben Ford (Renegade Creation), Robbie Robertson, and the Northwest Sinfonia (Seattle scoring orchestra).
+He has also worked on music for television (engineered all music for the 1997-98 PBS series Wishbone) and films, including HBO and Showtime original movies, NBC World Series promos, music for the Discovery channel, and numerous commercial scores.
+He ran the music software company Submersible Music that created the popular DrumCore and KitCore products and more recently has been working on audio for games including - Sunset Overdrive, Gears of War 4, Quantum Break and the weekly shows This Week on Xbox and This Week on Windows.
+View his discography page

 Rachel Alina is a New York based mixing engineer who has worked in every production situation imaginable, with artists ranging from Stephen Marley and Federico Aubele to Birdie Busch and P!nk.
 Her mixes utilise both vintage analog equipment and modern digital processing to give records the depth of both worlds.
 Rachel graduated from Berklee in 2003.
-She worked for Shelly Yakus, Greg Wells, and Henry Hirsch before becoming a freelance Mixing + Mastering Engineer.
+She worked for Shelly Yakus, Greg Wells, and Henry Hirsch before becoming a freelance Mixing and Mastering Engineer.
+Learn more at her website www.rachelalina.com.

 Completion of Critical Listening 1 or equivalent knowledge and experience is required.
 Students should understand the basic techniques involved in recording, editing, and mixing supported by their DAW of choice.